kubernetes/enhancements/keps/sig-autoscaling/1610-container-resource-autoscaling/README.md

 HPA with `ContainerResource` type metric can be created and can be handled by HPA controller.

-If there have been HPAs with the `ContainerResource` type metric created before the roll back, those `ContainerResource` will be restarted to get handled by the HPA controller.
+If there have been HPAs with the `ContainerResource` type metric created before the roll back, those `ContainerResource` is ignored during the feature gate off, but will be handled by the HPA controller again after reenabling.

 ###### Are there any tests for feature enablement/disablement?